June 2020 Updates from Moss-side of Esslie

 An Update from Moss-side of Esslie

 Although Douglas isn’t trialling as many new techniques as other FFBC group members, Douglas is perfecting his system which he has now been using for 8 years.
 Every year presents a new challenge but Douglas’s attention to detail is clearly visible in the crops at Moss-side of Esslie.
-Below are some observations for 2nd June 2020.
+This is the latest update from Moss-side of Esslie as of 2nd June 2020.

 Having used the Claydon strip-till drill for 8 seasons on his heavy soils, Douglas has found that seed depth is paramount.
 Too shallow, and there is a lack of seed to soil contact, and too deep the newly sprouted seedling will not emerge.
 Seed depth presents a particular challenge following a wet autumn as the fields are not as level as Douglas would like.
 Although there are not many present, the odd combine mark has left depressions in the soil.
 These depressions have caused the seed in these areas to be slightly shallower and, therefore, the emergence of spring crops has not been as successful.